The top Health Science bachelor’s degrees online offer students a flexible path to earn a degree for a career in health or medical fields.

 4. Northern Arizona University

-To enroll in the BS in Health Sciences program, students must obtain a 3.0 cumulative GPA, 3.0 GPA in the last 30 college credits, or have a 2.5 cumulative GPA and three years of public health work experience.
+To enroll in the BS in Health Sciences program, students must obtain a 3.0 cumulative GPA, 3.0 GPA in the last 30 college credits, or a 2.5 cumulative GPA and three years of public health work experience.
 Additionally, NAU has accreditation from the Higher Learning Commission (HLC), one of six regional associations recognized by the U.S. Department of Education.

 Program Highlights: 120 credits, high skillset learned, regionally accredited.